CreamyCookie/explorations/keyboard/number-row-optimization/README.md

 **Premise 2**: Some key positions are better in terms of comfort, ease, speed, or else

-For example, if you agree that the key of 1 is the least comfortable, then the data shows us that the current layout (`12345 67890`) is not optimal: The digit 1 is the most common digit (or second most common, if you program a lot), yet it is in the worst position.
+For example, if you agree that the key that's currently used for 1 is the least comfortable, then the data shows us that the current layout (`12345 67890`) is not optimal: The digit 1 is the most common digit (or second most common, if you program a lot), yet it is in the worst position.
 I actually didn't realize this before working on this thing, but I actually use my ring finger to type 1's.
 That's how bad it is for me.

 Obviously, changing the number row is of no use if it makes your life harder (after you got used to the new arrangement):